 The white-headed woodpecker is a beautiful, non-migratory bird native to the pine forests of western North America.

-It has a black body that measures around 20 cm in length and a distinctively white head with crescent shaped primary feathers.
+It has a black body measuring 20 cm long and a distinctively white head with crescent-shaped primary feathers.

 The male also features an attractive red spot at the back of its head as well.

-This range stretches from British Columbia down through California, Arizona and New Mexico; they typically inhabit elevation ranging between 900–3000 m above sea level but can be found up to 4200 m on occasion.
+This range stretches from British Columbia down through California, Arizona, and New Mexico; they typically inhabit elevations ranging between 900–3000 m above sea level but can occasionally be found up to 4200 m.

 They are omnivorous birds that feed mainly on insects such as ants and beetles, although they will occasionally supplement their diet with fruits or nuts when available.